Buyer beware, or rather, advertiser beware.

 Email Marketing: It’s best practice in email marketing to establish the buyer persona of your subscribers.

-Content Marketing: Whom are you writing content for?
-If you want content that drives revenue or leads, it needs to be tailored for someone.
-Buyer persona should always be included in a sophisticated content marketing strategy.
+Content Marketing: If you want content that drives leads, it needs to be tailored for someone.
+A buyer persona should always be included in a sophisticated content marketing strategy.

 How to Create a Buyer Persona

 Let’s break down the basic steps.

 Like most things in digital marketing, research is key.
 Unless you are a brand new business, you already have a record of who has bought your product.
 Now it’s time to dive in and study who your previous buyers are.
 This can help you tailor ads to appeal to similar buyers in the future.

 Essentially, you want to discover consistent traits across all buyers.
 When you find consistencies, you establish a buyer persona.

 You can start this discovery process by leveraging data from places such as Google Analytics.
 All your pages should be tracking information in Google Analytics, including form submissions.
 With Google Analytics, you’ll be able to discover facts about your buyers, such as age, location, and gender.

 Similarly, on the backend of your shopping site, you should be able to discover the average customer spend.